 Satyasaran Changdar

-I specialize in Machine Learning Deep Learning, Physics-informed Machine Learning, and Data-driven Scientific Computing.
-I had been actively involved in the development of machine learning methods that extract patterns from multimodal agriculture data in crop science from RadiMax in RadiBooster project.
-I have been working also on fine-tuning large language models (LLMs) with retrieval-augmented generation (RAG) in generative AI.
+I specialize in Machine Learning, Deep Learning, Physics-informed Machine Learning, and Data-driven Scientific Computing.
+I have been actively involved in developing machine learning methods that extract patterns from multimodal agriculture data in crop science through the RadiMax and RadiBooster projects.
+I am also working on fine-tuning large language models (LLMs) with retrieval-augmented generation (RAG) in generative AI.

 Current Research Projects